tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 A single upload is a sequence of one or more procedures.
 Each upload is uniquely identified by a token chosen by a client.
 The token is carried in the Upload-Token header field; see {{upload-token}}.

-The remainder of this section uses an examples of a file upload to illustrate permutations of procedure sequence.
+The remainder of this section uses examples of a file upload to illustrate permutations of procedure sequence.
 Note, however, that HTTP message exchanges use representation data (see {{Section 8.1 of HTTP}}), which means that procedures can apply to many forms of content.

 ## Example 1: Complete upload of file with known size